Angelina-Wang/Angelina-Wang.github.io/_pages/about.md

 Academic Interests
 ======
-I am currently conducting machine learning research in Pieter Abbeel's group under postdoc Aviv Tamar.
+I am conducting machine learning research in Pieter Abbeel's group under postdoc Aviv Tamar.
 Previously I worked on a project for safer forms of classification using generative models.
 I am currently working on a project addressing visual planning for robotic manipulation.
+My research interests are in building interpretable artificial intelligence models that are able to better and more fairly benefit the humans that use them.

 <!-- Getting started
 ======